minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Another interesting topic for research would be to analyze changes in voting behavior given by the nature of roll-call votes.
-Since these happen alphabetically, representatives whose names are further along the alphabet might be incentivised to deviate from party lines given a vote is already won/lost.
+Since these happen alphabetically, representatives whose names are further along the alphabet might be able to deviate from party lines given a vote is already won/lost.

 Using different sources of campaign contributions would also be an interesting approach.
 These include not individual and PAC contributions, but Super PAC